Brandon once suffered from a termite pandemic and tried many methods until some worked. He now shares his experience on eradicating them.

 This is something you should do when you have little time on your hand, as it's going to prevent them from moving on to valuables.

-Use Beneficial Nematodes
+Step 3: Use Beneficial Nematodes

-When it comes to getting rid of termites on your own, it's best to combine as many extermination methods as you can, since you'll want to get rid of each and every one of them (especially the queen).
+When it comes to getting rid of termites on your own, it's best to combine as many extermination methods as you can since you'll want to get rid of each and every one of them (especially the queen).

 - The nematodes kill termites by releasing a particular kind of bacteria into their bodies.
 So, there's a good chance that the entire colony will be affected.
 It's easy to apply, and they're not harmful to humans or pets.

-Maybe give Boric Acid a shot
+Try Giving Boric Acid a Shot

-All you need to do is create a sort of paste using and apply it onto the furniture and wooden surfaces being attacked by the termites.
-Also, pour a bit into the termite mounds in the ground -- this will ensure that all of them are killed.
-Make sure to use gloves when creating this mix. propylene glycol
+All you need to do is create a sort of paste using propylene glycol and apply it onto the furniture and wooden surfaces being attacked by the termites.
+Also, pour a bit into the termite mounds in the ground - this will ensure that all of them are killed.
+Make sure to use gloves when creating this mix.

 You could also sprinkle boric powder all around the termite mounds and the edges of your home.
 This would prevent the bugs from entering to a huge extent.
 But, you'll need to keep a careful eye out, as they may find other entrances.